flekschas/jupyter-scatter/paper.md

 Datashader [@datashader] specializes on static rendering of large-scale datasets and offers unparalleled scalability that greatly exceeds that of Jupyter Scatter.
 One can also fine-tune how data is aggregated and rasterized.
 However, this comes at the cost of limited interactivity.
 While it's possible to interactively zoom into a rasterized image produced by Datashader, the image is just drawn at scale instead of being re-rendered at different field of views.
 Re-rendering can be important though to better identify patters in subsets of large scatterplots through optimized point size and opacity.

-Finally, except for Plotly, none of the tools support interactive _two-way_ point selections that exposes the selected points for reading and writing in both the Python and JavaScript kernels.
-This is a key feature of Jupyter Scatter to allow.
+Finally, except for Plotly, none of the tools offer readily-available interactive _two-way_ point selection that exposes the selected points for reading and writing in both the Python and JavaScript kernels.
+This is a key feature of Jupyter Scatter to enable follow-up analysis of subsets of the data.
 Also, no other library offers direct support for synchronized exploration of multiple scatterplots for comparison.

 # Acknowledgements